Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Tip #11: Don’t apply for multiple cards at once or within a short period.

 In fact, some banks will automatically reject your application if you’ve recently applied for a credit card.
 For example, Citi states in its terms and conditions that your application may not be approved if you’ve applied for and been accepted for another Citi offer in the prior nine months.
-Be aware that this may be the case for other lenders too.
+Others, like Chase, monitor all card accounts you’ve opened and adjust their approval accordingly.

 Tip #12: Don’t apply for balance transfers between cards funded by the same bank.